boraseoksoon/Throttler/README.md

 <sub>Icon credits: [Lorc, Delapouite & contributors](https://game-icons.net)</sub>
 <br>
 <br>

 # Throttler

-Throttler is a library that throttles unnecessarily repeated, continuous and <br>massive inputs until the last in a single drop of one line API.
+Throttler is a library that throttles unnecessarily repeated and <br>massive inputs until the last in a single drop of one liner API.

 <br>